coditory/build-skipper/README.md

 Why should you use this action?

 - [Standard GitHub file filtering](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#onpushpull_requestpull_request_targetpathspaths-ignore) skips action but branch protection rules require action to success
 - [Skip Duplicate Actions](https://github.com/marketplace/actions/skip-duplicate-actions) is great and very flexible.
-This action is highly specialized and comes with a single param.
+You should consider using it when you need more options.

 ## Sample usage